Playfair's axiom: Euclid's fifth postulate implies Playfair's axiom

 The easiest way to show this is using the Euclidean theorem (equivalent to the fifth postulate) that states that the angles of a triangle sum to two right angles.
 Given a line $\ell$ and a point P not on that line, construct a line, t, perpendicular to the given one through the point P, and then a perpendicular to this perpendicular at the point P. This line is parallel because it cannot meet $\ell$ and form a triangle, which is stated in Book 1 Proposition 27 in Euclid's Elements.
 Now it can be seen that no other parallels exist.
 If n was a second line through P, then n makes an acute angle with t (since it is not the perpendicular) and the hypothesis of the fifth postulate holds, and so, n meets $\ell$.

 Playfair's axiom implies Euclid's fifth postulate

-Given that Playfair's postulate implies that only the perpendicular to the perpendicular is a parallel, the lines of the Euclid construction will have to cut each other in a point.
-It is also necessary to prove that they will do it in the side where the angles sum to less than two right angles, but this is more difficult.
+The fifth postulate can "apparently" be proven in this manner.
+If the lines in Euclidean construction meet on the side where interior angles sum to greater than two right angles, we would have a triangle whose two angles sum to an angle greater than two right angles, which is contrary to Proposition 1.17.
+Therefore, they must meet on the side where interior angles sum to less than two right angles.

+However, this assumes that the lines will meet.
+What we have proven is that "If lines meet, then they must meet on the side where interior angles sum to less than two right angles."
+Playfair's axiom guarantees that the lines must meet by assuming beforehand that there be only one parallel line from a given point (namely, the perpendicular of a perpendicular).
+All other lines through P, are not parallel, and hence, must meet.

+Importance of triangle congruence

+The classical equivalence between Playfair's axiom and Euclid's fifth postulate collapses in the absence of triangle congruence.
+This is shown by constructing a geometry that redefines angles in a way that respects Hilbert's axioms of incidence, order, and congruence, except for the Side-Angle-Side (SAS) congruence.
+This geometry models the classical Playfair's axiom but not Euclid's fifth postulate.